 We call for:

-- Governments to ban trophy hunting, and the import and export of hunting trophies
+- Governments to ban the import and export of hunting trophies, including of ‘canned lions’

 - An immediate halt to the trade in trophies of vulnerable, threatened or endangered species

-- Trophy hunting exemptions to be removed from existing international conservation agreements
+- Trophy hunting exemptions to be removed from existing international agreements such as CITES

 - Negotiations to commence on a comprehensive global agreement banning trophy hunting